Yidan-Zhu/3d_Gaussian_copy7/README.md

 # 3d_Gaussian_copy7
-new contour lines and shadowing on the surface
+new contour lines and shading on the surface

+keep a copy of the code, and will refactor in the next version.